ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 Tools
 -----

-There are a few `scripts <https://github.com/ansible-community/community-topics/tree/main/scripts>`_ that can be used to create Ansible community announcements on Bullhorn and similar.
+There are a few `scripts <https://github.com/ansible-community/community-topics/tree/main/scripts>`_ that can be used to create Ansible community announcements on the Bullhorn and similar locations.

 .. seealso::